Trump's border wall, immigration plans re-emerge at top of national debate

 “President Donald Trump and Paul Ryan are moving forward with their border wall,” the California Democrat said in a fundraising letter Saturday.
 “They want to break ground on construction as soon as possible so that we won’t be able to stop them.
 And, of course, they expect you to pick up the tab.”

 The House and Senate measures also were introduced within days of Trump saying he supports a revised plan by GOP Sens.
-Tom Cotton of Arkansas and David Perdue of Georgia for a merit-based system for foreigners seeking legal permanent residence, or green cards, through their employers.
+Tom Cotton of Arkansas and David Perdue of Georgia for a merit-based system for foreigners seeking legal permanent residence, or green cards, through employers.

-The issue sparked an acrid exchange Thursday between Trump adviser Stephen Miller and CNN White House reporter Jim Acosta.
+The issue sparked an acrid exchange Thursday between Trump policy adviser Stephen Miller and CNN White House reporter Jim Acosta.